Aussie World on the Sunshine Coast

-There is a small strip of games where you won a prize with every play, which made you feel like a winner every time.
-The prizes ranged from a yoyo to a rather large stuffed toy.
+There is a small strip of games where you win a prize with every play, which made you feel like a winner every time.
+The prizes ranged from a yoyo to a large stuffed toy.

-Typical fairground games: Ping Pong Ball Clown Head, Duck in a pond, Basketball in the hoop.
+Typical fairground games include Ping Pong Ball Clown Head, Duck in a Pond and Basketball in the Hoop.

 Price: $15 for 3 games or pre purchased online for $12.